hilts-vaughan/hilts-vaughan.github.io/_posts/2018-02-16-playing-trails-of-cold-steel-on-linux-wine-guide.md

 **Install WINE**

-You need a copy of WINE Staging to get started.
+You need a copy of WINE Staging (or Wine 3.2 that has CSMT enabled by default if your distro is up to date) to get started.
 Depending on your distribution, you might have to find it elsewhere.
 I'm on Arch Linux, so you can `yaourt` to get it there if you're like me, `yaourt -S wine-staging` (or Pacman since apparently it's not a AUR package).

 If your distro makes it hard to get a copy of WINE Staging (I tested on 2.21) then you can install [PlayOnLinux](https://www.playonlinux.com/en/) or [Lutris](https://lutris.net/)  which provide local copies of different versions of WINE outside of the system version.
 Once it's installed, run: